zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### columns `Array`

 The configuration of the treelist columns.
 An array of JavaScript objects or strings.
-A JavaScript objects are interpreted as column configurations.
+JavaScript objects are interpreted as column configurations.
 Strings are interpreted as the
 [field](#configuration-columns.field) to which the column is bound.
 The treelist will create a column for every item of the array.

 #### Example - specify treelist columns as array of strings